How Far Back Can You Go to Mount Your Scope?

 If the eye relief is very lengthy, the shooter’s eye may be too far away from the scope, resulting in a limited field of view.
 This might make it difficult to aim precisely, resulting in missed shots.

-Parallax error
+Parallax Error

 This occurs when the shooter’s eye is not properly positioned behind the scope.
 As the shooter’s head moves slightly, the reticle seems to shift in relation to the target.
 Parallax problems can cause imprecise shooting.

-Recoil injury
+Recoil Injury

 If the shooter’s eye is too close to the scope, the rifle’s recoil might injure the shooter’s eye or face.

-Inconsistent accuracy
+Inconsistent Accuracy

 If the shooter’s eye relief is uneven, it may be difficult for them to maintain a consistent shooting position and sight image, resulting in inconsistent accuracy over time.